RobinKwong/robinkwong.github.io/_posts/2019-06-06-emotional-storytelling.md

 <div class="videowrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/8cZe2ihEZO8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

-This video was filmed, directed and masterminded by my colleague Juliet Ridell.
+This video was filmed, directed and masterminded by my colleague Juliet Riddell.
 We commissioned Clare Dwyer Hogg, an Irish poet, to write an original poem about Brexit and the Irish backstop, based off of articles that we have written in the FT.
 We asked the Irish actor Stephen Rea to perform a reading of it on location at the actual border, which Juliet turned into this beautiful film.

 So, to recap: We've turned to game designers for help to make the news experience more interactive and more engaging.
 We've collaborated with poets to help us convey emotional understanding.
 The next question we asked ourselves, was: what if the news experience was _embodied_, and much more of a two-way conversation between audience and storyteller?